Rissi Palmer: Biography

 Palmer was born in Sewickley, a suburb of Pittsburgh, Pennsylvania, and lived there until moving with her family to Eureka, Missouri, a suburb of St. Louis, at the age of 12.
 Her parents were natives of Georgia.
 Palmer has said her mother, who died when Palmer was seven, "was a huge Patsy Cline fan", while her father loved musicians such as Johnny Cash, Dolly Parton, Chaka Khan, and Santana.
 Palmer said she knew from a young age that she wanted to sing.
 As a child, she sang on a Mickey Mouse Club-like local television sponsored group called Team 11.
 At age 16, she performed country music at the Arkansas State Fair.

 When she was 19, R&B producers James "Jimmy Jam" Harris III and Terry Lewis offered her a deal on their Flyte Tyme Records.
 Palmer rejected the deal because she said they wanted to turn her "twangy" country style into a "pop/soul hybrid."
 As she said, "I love R&B and urban music, but it wasn't what I wanted to do.
 I knew I wouldn't be happy doing that."
 After that, Palmer sang jingles for Barbie commercials, recorded music for the Dance Fever television show, and competed on Star Search, all while trying in vain for seven years to land a Nashville recording contract.

 In 2004, Rissi was one of several African-American artists featured in the documentary, Waiting in the Wings: African-Americans in Country Music, highlighting the contributions of African-Americans in country music while questioning why few have found success in the genre.
 The documentary aired on CMT on February 27, 2004.

 Rissi performed at the 2nd Annual Black Girls Rock ceremony, along with Jean Baylor (formerly of Zhane) and Emily King in 2007.

 Palmer was at the 2008 Democratic National Convention in Denver on August 26, 2008, and supported Barack Obama.
 She was also an invited performer at the White House for the National Tree Lighting Ceremony in December 2008.

 Rissi starred in and hosted a Travel Channel show called Rissi Palmer's Country.
 The show was set to explore the music of a given city, and the pilot episode focused on the blues in Chicago.
 The pilot aired on February 28, 2009, but was not taken to series.
+In June 2024, she appeared in the country music documentary Rebel Country.

 After a year and a half long legal dispute, Palmer parted ways with 1720 Entertainment in 2009.